 The Admissions Office also operates an Enrolment Bureau for the enrolment of undergraduate students enrolling with the University for the first time.
-Details of the procedure to be followed by such students are published in the preamble to the Leaving Certificate Examination results each year.
+Details of the procedure to be followed by such students are set out below in the section dealing with Enrolment.